 Result: We were able to surpass our 2017 goals of total nurse leads by 6% – and on top of that we lowered our cost-per-lead by 21%.

-We not only met – but exceeded – Fastaff’s lead and awareness goals by merging their performance and brand work.
-We generated awareness, positive conversation/reviews, and drove up branded search leads.
-But most importantly, we treated these nurses like the valuable resources they are, building longevity for the brand.
+We not only met – but exceeded – Fastaff’s lead acquisition and awareness goals by merging their performance and brand work.
+We leveraged an already strong brand affinity to drive awareness among new leads, positive conversation/reviews, and drove up branded search leads.
+But most importantly, we treated these nurses like the valuable resources they are, helping that brand build consideration among new nurses.